 - Use of some spaces outside of normal business hours may require the temporary issue of a room key.
 You must make arrangements for the key before the event with David Holsapple (firstname.lastname@example.org).

-What Qualifies for the Public Events Calendar?Events that are open to the Law School public and likely to interest a cross-section of the Law School community may be posted on the calendar.
+Events that are open to the Law School public and likely to interest a cross-section of the Law School community may be posted on the calendar.
 Student organizations' regularly scheduled meetings are not eligible for the public events calendar, although you can post the initial meeting of a student organization each semester.
 Charity events need to have a direct connection to the Law School to be listed.
 For example, a blood drive on Law School Grounds may be listed; a 5K run on University Grounds that has no particular connection to the Law School would probably not.
-That said, our judgment on inclusion tends to be liberal and permissive.
+That said, the Law School’s judgment on inclusion tends to be liberal and permissive.